devgpcodelabs/richtext_from_string/richtext_from_string/README.md

 ## Additional information

-Feel free to contribute if you like.
-But keep in mind to test your changes and add some tests.
+If it appears, that another annotation will be necessary, feel free to contribute and open up a pull request.
+But keep in mind to test your changes and write some unit tests.